Qqu: Music career

-A Playful song that was set to be a free internet release.
+A song that was set to be a free internet release.

 Live performances

 Qqu is known for his energy on stage, having been on tour with Wyre for over three years, Dance has become a hallmark for him.
-With his signature grin Qqu is adored by many and is a mentor to many dance groups that have since hit the scene.

-Qqu has shared the stage with many artistes like P-Square, Wutah, Oliver Mtukudzi, Bebe Cool, Chameleon, Kanjii, Eric wainaina, Kevin Wyre, 2Face Idibia, TMK Wanaume, Ray C, Morgan Heritage, Jay Sean, Raghav, Mr. Vegas, Kidum, Professor Jay, AY, Nonini, Jua Cali, Amani, Wahu, Nameless, Nyota Ndogo, Redsan, Nikki, Kleptomaniax, Susan Owiyo, Hellen Mtawali, Achieng Abura, Abbas, Ukoo Fulani, Longombas, and many more.
+Qqu is a mentor to many dance groups.
+Qqu has shared the stage with many artistes like P-Square, Wutah, Oliver Mtukudzi, Bebe Cool, Chameleon, Kanjii, Eric wainaina, Kevin Wyre, 2Face Idibia, TMK Wanaume, Ray C, Morgan Heritage, Jay Sean, Raghav, Mr. Vegas, Kidum, Professor Jay, AY, Nonini, Jua Cali, Amani, Wahu, Nameless, Nyota Ndogo, Redsan, Nikki, Kleptomaniax, Susan Owiyo, Hellen Mtawali, Achieng Abura, Abbas, Ukoo Fulani, Longombas, and more.

 TV appearances

-Qqu appeared in 2013 Orange Beat Ya Street TV show on NTV(Kenya) as the Chief Judge and was selected because of his role in pioneering the dance industry in Kenya.
+Qqu appeared in 2013 Orange Beat Ya Street TV show on NTV(Kenya) as the Chief Judge.
+He was selected because of his role in pioneering the dance industry in Kenya.
 The show proved to be a major gaining the necessary top spot ratings in its time slot.
-The Competition saw the winner collecting a cool kshs 5million.
-The show showed Qqu in his element directing the young and upcoming groups and giving them solid advice on how to push their careers in dance.
+The competition saw the winner collecting a kshs 5 million.
+The show featured Qqu directing the young and upcoming groups and giving them solid advice on how to push their careers in dance.

 Humanitarian work

-A serious advocate for sustainable lifestyles, Qqu is an ecovangelist and is currently setting up basic plastic recycling plants which are cost effective and environment friendly, and are managed by the locals.

-He is obsessed with Hydroponics knowing fully how water is both a scarce and equally wasted resource.
-He hopes to find out ways to get this to the masses who might have little space to work with and challenge the notion that to produce you have to have large tracts of land.
-He's also the founder of the Alive campaign, which seeks above all things to encourage mentorship in primary and high schools.
+An advocate for sustainable lifestyles, Qqu is an ecovangelist and worked to set up basic plastic recycling plants which are cost effective, environment friendly, and managed by locals.
+He is interested in hydroponics, and how water is both a scarce and wasted resource.
+He's the founder of the Alive campaign, which seeks to encourage mentorship in primary and high schools.
 He's also an advocate for NACADA and Club 254 which seek to enlighten high school students on the dangers of drugs and alcohol.

-He was one of the founders of Inter prisons dance championship which is now in its fourth year with aim of giving inmates a creative outlet.
+He was one of the founders of Inter prisons dance championship which has the aim of giving inmates a creative outlet.